Shakshi3104/Logger-Controller/README.md

 This application can measure acceleraton data, gyroscope data and magnetic data, and save them in CSV file.

-This application also can measure headphone's acceleration data and gyroscope data in iOS 14.

-- Note: Apparently, [CMHeadphoneMotionManager](https://developer.apple.com/documentation/coremotion/cmheadphonemotionmanager) is not yet implemented within Core Motion.
-So, maybe this application is not working.

 ![screen](materials/IMG_4307.PNG) | ![screen_chart](materials/IMG_4308.PNG)
 :-:|:-: